dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 [angular]: {{site.angulardart}}

+### AVOID using runtime type tests to fake overloading.

+It's common for an API to support similar operations on different types of parameters.
+To emphasize the similarity, some languages support *overloading* which lets you define multiple methods that have the same name but different parameter lists.
+At compile time, the compiler looks at the actual argument types to determine which method to call.
+Dart does not have overloading.
+You can define an API that looks like overloading by defining a single method and then using `is` type tests inside the body to look at the runtime types of the arguments and perform the appropriate behavior.
+However, faking overloading this way turns a *compile time* method selection into a choice that happens at *runtime*.

+If callers usually know which type they have and which specific operation they want, it's better to define separate methods with different names to let them select the right one directly.
+This gives better static type checking and faster performance since it avoids any runtime type tests.
+However, if users may have an object of an unknown type and *want* the API to interally use `is` to pick the right operation, then a single method with whose parameter is a supertype of all of the supported types might be reasonable.
+In other words, if they would have wanted the API to use runtime type tests even if Dart *did* have overloading, then that's a good place to use a single method.

 ### AVOID public `late final` fields without initializers.

 Unlike other `final` fields, a `late final` field without an initializer *does*